 The concept of time has been a hotly debated subject for many years.
 The classical Newtonian theory considers time as an absolute characteristic of the universe, independent from our location.
 It is regarded as a straight passage of events that defines past, present and future.

 Our senses like touch and taste, are located in specific parts of our brains.
 Whereas our sense of time is woven throughout various regions of the brain.
 So what we think is our sense of time is actually just a whole bunch of information presented to us in a particular way, as determined by our brains.

 So for example, if your brain got hit with a bucket load of new information over the course of a day, and the following day received hardly any new information, the first day would seem much longer than the first, even though they were exactly the same.
-According to the research, this is because if we feed our brains more new information, the extra processing time required will make us feel like time is moving more slowly.
+According to research, this is because if we feed our brains more new information, the extra processing time required will make us feel like time is moving more slowly.

 However, I want to take this one step further and rather than just say it’s about feeding our brains with more information, we also need to start noticing more.
-This is what ancient Buddhist philosophy calls “mindfulness” – cultivating a focused attention on the here and now, which science has shown can help our brains to store more information and thereby alter our perceptions of how fast time is passing.
+This is what ancient Buddhist philosophy calls ‘mindfulness‘ – cultivating a focused attention on the here and now, which science has shown can help our brains to store more information and thereby alter our perceptions of how fast time is passing.

-Researcher at the University of Kent, whose results were published in the journal for Consciousness and Cognition, showed that the “meditators” who listened to a 10-minute mindfulness meditation exercise, which guided them to concentrate on the movement of their breath throughout their body, were able to experience time as passing more slowly.
+Researchers revealed that the ‘meditators’ who listened to minute mindfulness meditation exercise, which guided them to concentrate on the movement of their breath throughout their body, were able to experience time as passing more slowly.

 We all get 86,400 seconds each day to spend, though it’s how we choose to use these seconds that makes the difference.
 Imagine if you were to think about those seconds as money.
-Let’s say that each day £86,400 was deposited into your bank account for you to spend and whatever you did not spent at the end of the day you would be lost.
-Another £86,400 is deposited into your account the following morning… Would you spend your time differently?
+Let’s say that each day £86,400 was deposited into your bank account for you to spend and whatever you did not spend at the end of the day you would be lost.
+Another £86,400 is deposited into your account the following morning.
+Would you spend your time differently?